5 Best Putting Mats in Golf (2025 Recap)

 - Incredible roll: This is more like an indoor putting green than a mat.
 The roll mimics real grass and has impressive speed (about a 10 on the Stimp).
 This makes it feel like you’re at your home course rolling putts, not glorified carpet.

-- Full-depth cup design: mimics the exact size and depth of a regulation golf hole.
+- Full-depth cup design: Which mimics the exact size and depth of a regulation golf hole.
 This lets you practice multiple putts without stopping to clear the hole, helping you maintain rhythm during your sessions.

 - Multiple sizes: Apartment, condo, or house, they have a size for everyone.
 I have the 3 x 10 model and love using it in my apartment.